moosemoose22/Timeline/README.md

 To learn about how to get the data for the landing page, [please see this file](landing.md).

-To learn about how to get the data for each region, [please see this file](regions.md).
+To learn about how to get the data for each zoomed-in region, [please see this file](regions.md).

 To see a roadmap for future development/bug fixes, [please see this file](roadmap.md).